jonisrael/Tetris-Improved/README.md

 Tetris with Classic and Modern Tetris Physics (Python) Uses a freeCodeCamp Tetris template from the video https://youtu.be/zfvxp7PgQ6c

 The purpose is to create a program that can play both the original early versions of NTSC Tetris (NES Tetris, Gameboy Tetris), as well as Modern tetris (most tetris games after 2006).
-In general, classic Tetris has a almost completely randomized piece system, while later tetris games have 7 piece random bags, which means that there is a guarantee that certain pieces will be generated within 1 to 13 pieces.
+In general, classic Tetris has a almost completely randomized piece system, and when a piece hits the bottom or another block, it locks into place instantly.
+In modern tetris, pieces are randomly generated in 7 piece "bags" (or lists), which means that there is a guarantee that certain pieces will appear within a dozen or so pieces.

 Critical Bug Fixes:
   - Fixed a line clear calculation bug when clearing three or four lines with non-cleared line(s) in-between.